Ischemic stroke is the most common type of stroke occurring in 87% of patients.

 If you have any of these symptoms or see someone else having them, call 9-1-1 immediately.

-tPAWe use the most current and rapid evaluation techniques to deliver tissue plasminogen activator (tPA, also known as IV rtPA, administered through an IV in the arm) in patients having an ischemic stroke. tPA dissolves the blood clot allowing the blood to flow more freely to the affected part of the brain.
+We use the most current and rapid evaluation techniques to deliver tissue plasminogen activator (tPA, also known as IV rtPA, administered through an IV in the arm) in patients having an ischemic stroke. tPA dissolves the blood clot allowing the blood to flow more freely to the affected part of the brain.
 As circumstances permit, we try to administer tPA within 3 hours (and up to 4.5 hours in certain eligible patients), which improves the chances of recovering from a stroke.
-A significant number of stroke patients are unable to get to a hospital in time for tPA treatment reducing the success rate of treatment.
+A significant number of ischemic stroke patients are unable to get to a hospital in time for tPA treatment reducing the success rate of treatment.

-Minimally-Invasive Surgical Procedure
+Minimally-Invasive Ischemic Stroke Surgical Procedure

 The wire meshing opens to surround the clot and the stent is removed along with the trapped clot.
 The procedure can be conducted after a patient receives tPA and should be done as soon as possible after stroke symptoms occur.